Accelerated J.D. for Foreign Attorneys - Application Instructions

 The transfer application deadline is July 15 for fall and January 3 for spring.
 Files must be completed by the deadline and are reviewed on a rolling basis.
 Transfer candidates applying for the summer term may use the fall transfer application.
 Please contact us to let us know if you wish for a summer entrance.

-Transfer applications are evaluated based on the applicant's academic achievement at his or her current law school, reason for requesting transfer, the applicant's disciplinary record (if any), space available, undergraduate and law school grades, and LSAT scores.
+Transfer applications are evaluated based on the applicant's academic achievement at his or her current law school, the reason for requesting a transfer, the applicant's disciplinary record (if any), space available, undergraduate and law school grades, and LSAT scores.

 Transfer students generally receive credit for all courses they have taken up to 38 credits.
 Full information concerning transfer credits may be found in Transfer Credit Policy.
 The decision on transfer credits is made by the Associate Dean for Academic Affairs.
 Please see www.stetson.edu/transfer for more information.

 Foreign Attorneys Applying as Transfer Applicants

-Foreign-educated lawyers may apply as transfer students to our Accelerated J.D. for Foreign Attorney program (FALL entry only).
+Foreign-educated lawyers may apply as transfer students to our Accelerated J.D. for Foreign Attorney program for spring or fall entry.
+Note: spring entry may require an additional semester of study in order to fulfill all credit requirements.
 Foreign attorneys must meet the same rigorous standards as domestic applicants.
-The LSAT or GRE are required.
-Applicants must use the transfer application available each year December 1 for fall entry only.
-The deadline to apply is August 1.
+The LSAT or GRE is required.
+Applicants must use the transfer application available each year starting on November 5 for spring entry or on February 1 for fall entry.
+The deadline to apply for spring is January 3 and for fall, the deadline is July 15.
 If accepted into the College of Law as a transfer candidate, the Associate Dean for Academic Affairs may grant up to 29 academic credits toward a Stetson JD degree.
 The credits may be used to satisfy elective credits.
-The Transfer Credit Policy can be found at www.law.stetson.edu/policies.
-Detailed information on the program can be found at http://www.stetson.edu/law/international/home/accelerated-jd-program.php.
+The Transfer Credit Policy can be found at https://www.stetson.edu/law/policies/home/.
+Detailed information on the program can be found at https://www.stetson.edu/law/international/home/accelerated-jd-program.php.